Shakerff/CMPG-323-Overview-34425039/README.md

 # .gitignore
 * In order to instruct Git which files and directories to ignore when I make a commit, I will create a.gitignore file in the root directory of each repository.
 I will also Commit the .gitignore file to each repository to make the ignore rules available to anyone that clone the repository.

+# Credentials
+* Credentials will be stored in a file that is restricted to private viewing to safely secure the information from being compromised
+* Since the repository and project is public, only the invited markers/lecturers will oly be given access to read and access other information